Thinking About Suicide? Here’s How to Get the Right Help

 Instinct drives us to ask for help when we become lost, but hopelessness defies that instinct.
-Even when it doesn’t, most people don’t know what to say or how to help when you tell them you’re not sure you can go on living.
-They might panic, stumble over their words, minimize your pain, or try to quell your agony with platitudes.
+But even when you do reach out, many people don’t know what to say or how to help when you tell them you’re not sure you can go on living.
+They might panic, stumble over their words, minimize your pain, or give you a few awkward platitudes.
 You might even have been turned away by a therapist.

 When your first attempt to ask for help fails, it’s easy to shut down and fall further into the vortex of suicidal thoughts.
 It can seem like the world is confirming what your renegade brain keeps telling you: that you’re not worthy of help or that you can’t be helped.
-It might feel like no one can reach you in the sunken place you’re in, and like it’s impossible to climb out on your own.
+It might feel like no one can reach you where you are and that it’s impossible to climb out on your own.

 Suicidal despair can actually be a turning point, the first light of clarity after a long night of confusion: the point you know you need to address the internal or external issues that brought you to this place.
 All you need to do to step out of the darkness and into the light is to know who to talk to and what to tell them to get the help you need.

 You Can Get Help Even If You Haven't Found It Yet

 One of the first steps in finding your way out of the dark hall of despair is understanding that two things are true:

 - Few people understand how to help someone who’s thinking of suicide; but

 It’s important to know that you are not alone.
 You are not alone in having reached this place; other people have been here and have found a way out.
 You are not alone in navigating your way out of it, either; there are people who aren’t afraid to look into the abyss with you and who can help you cross it.